5 Historical Books Like A Gentleman In Moscow

 This is a multi-generational family story.
 It follows a Korean family living in Japan from the early 1900s through the 1980s.
 So you follow about three or four different generations throughout that time.
 Min Jin Lee made me care about this family almost immediately.
 She creates a very sympathetic character at the beginning of the story.
 Then you get to see them have their family.

 So you become attached to this family because of how this first generation was.
 It’s more than following this one single-family line down.
 You get to see little bits of the offshoots here and there.
-Like A Gentleman In Moscow, It’s filled with many characters who make not great decisions in life.
+Like A Gentleman In Moscow, it’s filled with many characters who do not make significant decisions in life.
 But you can understand why they’re making the decisions they’re making for the most part.
 There are a couple of characters that you come across where you don’t understand where they’re coming from.
 As an Asian/Japanese culture, there is a little distance.

 Author: Min Jin Lee